Azure-Samples/azure-search-power-skills/Text/CustomNER/README.md

 At this point, you should have a working Azure Function.
 Depending on how you deployed the function, you may need to add a `x-functions-key` header to each request to the function endpoint.
 The value for the header can be found in `Functions -> App keys` in the Function App resource page in Azure Portal.

-The function adhers to the input/output format specified by Azure Cognitive Search for custom skills.
+The function adheres to the input/output format specified by Azure Cognitive Search for custom skills.
 More information about custom skills and format, see [Custom skill interface - Azure Cognitive Search | Microsoft Docs](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface).
 Sample inputs and outputs for this powerskill are shown below.
 Notice that specifying the language is optional, and defaults to English.

 ```json
 {